bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

 Using this approach, our signaling compound is present in the media at an initial concentration that will be reduced over simulation time as it is taken up by *E. coli*.

-We may also be interested in a signaling compound that is added dynamically, whether to replicate pulses by a producer or other scenario.
+We may also be interested in a signaling compound that is added dynamically, whether to replicate pulses by a producer or another scenario.
 The simplest way to do this is by using several available tools in COMETS, one of which is the ability to "refresh" compounds, adding a certain mmol of compound per spatial box per hour.

     l.set_specific_metabolite("acald_e", 0.) # reset
     l.set_specific_refresh("acald_e", 0.25)

 ## Making toy producer models using `cobra`

 Finally, users may want to make toy models, such as the ones used in our publication.
 Functionally, these models will not significantly differ from existing models.
 The basic premise of their construction is identical to the previous examples.
-Their benefit is that they are more easily manipulated, since every exchange and reaction is chosen and specifically defined by the user, and they are fractionally less computationally expensive due to having only a handful of fluxes.
+Their benefit is that they are more easily manipulated, since every exchange and reaction is chosen and specifically defined by the user.

 The most straightforward way to generate toy metabolic models is to create a function that defines the desired models using a variety of functions and object types from `cobrapy`.
 So far, we have only seen how to add signaling compounds that exist in the extracellular environment and impact a strain growing in isolation.
 This function provides a way to create a metabolic model that will produce the signaling compound.
 This same basic process can be applied to existing models, if users would like to add toxin production to existing models.